scamp925/la-biblioteca-client/README.md

 * CSS styling for entire application

+Coming soon:

 * Average star rating of a single book displayed on the single book view

-To Implement:

 * Yearly Book Challenge: Allow user to set the number of books they want to complete within a year's time